Long Distance Paths

 The Long Distance Paths (LDPs) pages on this site provide:

-- Detailed information on each specific route and the publications and maps needed to walk them, accessible via the Searchable Database
+- Summary information on each specific route: its character and difficulty, and the publications and maps needed to walk it, accessible via the Searchable Database

 Click on the links to find out about: